 Meet the ACE Teaching Fellows Team

-One of the unique aspects of ACE is the personal support provided by the ACE Pastoral Team.
-Members of the Pastoral Team provide support throughout teachers' two years in the program personally, communally, and spiritually.
-In addition, they also serve as support for prospective applicants discerning a call to serve with ACE Teaching Fellows.
-As many served as ACE teachers themselves, they can relate in a particularly compelling way to the joys and struggles of beginning teaching and community life that ACE teachers often experience.
+One of the unique aspects of ACE is the personal support provided by the ACE Recruitment & Admissions Team.
+Members of the team provide support to prospective applicants discerning a call to serve with ACE Teaching Fellows.
+In addition, they also serve to support our current ACE teachers throughout their two years in the program personally, communally, and spiritually.
+As many members of the team formerly served as ACE teachers themselves, they can relate in a particularly compelling way to the joys and struggles of beginning teaching and community life that ACE teachers often experience.

 The ACE Faculty of Supervision and Instruction constitute the full-time M.Ed. faculty at Notre Dame.
 These university-based faculty teach courses during the summer and visit ACE teachers during the school year, conducting formal and informal observations and evaluations.
 For adjunct faculty, ACE draws upon talented and committed educators from nationally-renowned programs across the country, as well as from the deep pool of talented researchers with interests in education at Notre Dame, and expert practitioners in the South Bend community.